-We have a strong cash position and no Bank loans.
-We continue to maintain a three year rolling plan and during that period our Financial health scoring is maintained as good.
+The College has a strong cash position and no Bank loans.
+It continues to maintain a three year rolling plan and during that period its Financial health scoring is maintained as good.

-Approved by order of the members of the Corporation on 10th December 2018 and signed on its behalf by:
+pproxed by order of the members of the Corporation on 9th December 2019 and signed on its behalf by: